 STEM work is harder when your brain keeps “restarting” due to background noise.

-**Tip:** Even basic over-ear headphones with instrumental music can help if noise-canceling isn’t available.
+Tip: Even basic noise-canceling over-ear headphones with instrumental music can help.

 —